Birdman of Alcatraz

 - The Alcatraz: Literal example.
 Stroud is eventually transferred there, a much more restrictive prison.

 - Even Bad Men Love Their Mamas: Stroud's Berserk Button.
-He kills a guard when he learns his mother was denied a visitation.
+He kills a guard when he learns his mother was denied the right to visit him.

 - Heel-Face Turn: Over the course of the movie Stroud grows from a violent, anti-social thug into a soft-spoken and intellectual pacifist.

-- Historical Villain Downgrade: Contemporary inmates of Stroud remarked he was not a sweetheart but a Jerkass vicious killer and resented Burt Lancaster's portrayal of the character.
+- Historical Villain Downgrade: Contemporary inmates of Stroud remarked he was not a sweetheart but a Jerkass and vicious, unrepentant killer who resented Lancaster's portrayal of him.
+(He also may have been a pedophile, based on some porn he wrote that involved children.)

 - I Gave My Word: After a prison riot, Stroud tells the warden that the prisoners have no firearms.
 The warden accepts his word, because he has never lied before.